js-cookie/js-cookie/README.md

     $ open http://0.0.0.0:8124/test/index.html

-For quick *non cross-browser* testing use grunt:
+For quick *non cross-browser* testing use grunt, install grunt CLI and project dependencies as outlined in this guide: <http://gruntjs.com/getting-started>, then run:

     $ grunt

 ## Development